dprobity/nupat_ai_fellowship/README.md

 # nupat_ai_fellowship

-# I WILL MAKE MORE EXTENDED LOGING DEAILS AS THIS EVOLVES
+# I will create more extended logging details as this evolves